My First Sales Job

 Instead of skepticism, homeowners were now asking my opinion.
 When I told them they needed the extra motion sensor or fire protection they took my advice.

 Most of my clients come to me frustrated.
-They are honest, care about their clients/customers and have what they believe is a superior product.
+They are honest and they care about their clients/customers.
+They have what they believe is a superior product.

 “So why is this other guy’s business blowing up while mine struggles?” they say.

-Here’s the answer: The “other guy” has built credibility and authority as a thought leader in your space to CELEBRITY STATUS.
-Everything his does, every interaction he has with his following is designed to increase the likelihood they will do business with him.
-He has, in short, created a reality shift in his prospects that reduce or eliminate the objections to buying his product.
+Here’s the answer: The “other guy” has built his credibility and authority to CELEBRITY STATUS as a thought leader in your space.
+Everything he does, every interaction he has with his following is designed to increase the likelihood they will do business with him.
+He has, in short, created a reality shift in his prospects that reduces or eliminates their objections to buying his product.
 Selling for him has become effortless, even unnecessary.
-All he needs to do is create the product or make a recommendation for sales flood in like water through a bursting dam.
+All he needs to do is create the product or make a recommendation, and sales flood in like water through a bursting dam.

 I’ve seen this work in my own businesses.
-Once people see you as an expert they enter what I call your Ring of Influence.
-This happens not after first contact but after you’ve demonstrated your proficiency to the point that the prospect no longer questions whether you understand their problem or have the solution.
-They simple except you as an authority.
+Once people see you as an expert, they enter what I call your Ring of Influence.
+This doesn’t happen after first contact, but rather after you’ve demonstrated your proficiency to the point that the prospect no longer questions whether you understand their problem or have the solution.
+They simply accept you as an authority.

-Once that is done they enter you Ring of Influence and they begin to look to you to solve their problem.
-They follow you on social media, subscribe to your YouTube page or email list, they may even invest in a low-end product or subscription to test the waters with you.
+Once that is done, they enter your Ring of Influence and they begin to look to you to solve their problem.
+They follow you on social media and subscribe to your YouTube page or email list.
+They may even invest in a low-end product or subscription to test the waters with you.
 You are now a TRUSTED AUTHORITY and your influence with them grows exponentially.

-As your contact with them grows and they start to see you in multiple places, (Facebook, YouTube, Instagram, their inbox) you begin to achieve Celebrity Status.
-Now it’s not a question of if they want to do business with you it’s a question of HOW do they do business with you.
+As your contact with them grows and they start to see you in multiple places (Facebook, YouTube, Instagram, their inbox), you begin to achieve Celebrity Status.
+Now it’s not a question of IF they want to do business with you; it’s a question of HOW do they do business with you.
 What product is right for them?
 How much is it?
-Should the buy the add-on product as well?
+Should they buy the add-on product as well?

-Now selling moves from a cat-and-mouse game of overcoming objections and defeating buyer resistance to a consultative process of helping someone decide what they need.
-Your prospects stop giving you all the reasons they can’t buy and start showing up, money in hand, ready to purchase and excited to get started.
+Now the act of selling moves from a cat-and-mouse game of overcoming objections and defeating buyer resistance to a consultative process of helping someone decide what they need.
+Your prospects stop giving you all the reasons they can’t buy and start showing up, money in hand, ready to purchase, and excited to get started.

-I wish I had understood the power of Story, framing and the importance personal brand play in your ability to influence when I was trudging door-to-door through the snow trying to sell security systems.
-At the very least I’d have sold a lot more stuff and at best I’d have quit that job and started building a story and persona that got people coming to me rather than the other way around.
+When I was trudging door-to-door through the snow trying to sell security systems, I wish I had understood the power of story and framing, and the importance personal branding plays in your ability to influence.
+At the very least, I’d have sold a lot more stuff.
+At best, I’d have quit that job and started building a story and persona that got people coming to me rather than the other way around.